Alpha testing: all current functionality is free while VAT Engine is in active development

 Automatic Source Attribution

-VAT Engine now applies the same source-attribution rules to Shopify order preview/import and to the background sync workers.
+VAT Engine applies the same source-attribution rules to order preview, import, and automatic sync.

 • If the Shopify integration is already linked to a VAT Engine source profile, that mapping stays the first choice.